No. 46 Squadron RAF: Battle of Britain

 The squadron re-formed at RAF Digby, becoming operational once again at the end of June, and for the next two months it was occupied in uneventful convoy and defensive patrols before moving south to Stapleford Tawney, the satellite of RAF North Weald, for the defence of London during the Battle of Britain.
 The Luftwaffe's main effort at the time was against coastal objectives and shipping off the coast of Essex and Kent.

 The squadron, now consisting of novice pilots and without any experienced command after its decimation in Norway, suffered heavy casualties during continuous action against far superior numbers of enemy bombers and escorting fighters.
 But the enemy sustained such shattering losses amongst their long-range bomber forces that they had to change their tactics.
 The attacking forces began to fly their fighter bombers at very high altitudes and to make use of every possible patch of cloud cover.
 Interception became difficult, and the squadron had to change its tactics too – principally maintaining patrols at heights between 20,000 and 30,000 feet.

-Early in November 1940, No. 46 Squadron, whilst on patrol over the town of Foulness, encountered some 50 Italian bombers and fighters; at least eight of them were destroyed, with no casualties or damage to the squadron, and the remainder of the Italians scattered in disorder.
+On 11 November 1940, No. 46 Squadron, whilst on patrol over the town of Foulness, encountered some 50 Italian bombers and fighters; nine of them were destroyed, with no casualties or damage to the squadron, and the remainder of the Italians scattered in disorder.

 The squadron claimed 34 aircraft destroyed July to December 1940, but lost 26 aircraft itself, with 16 pilots killed and three badly wounded.

-After the Battle of Britain ended. the squadron engaged in convoy patrols, interspersed with escort duty to medium bombers in their attack on objectives in occupied France.
+After the Battle of Britain ended, the squadron was engaged in convoy patrols, interspersed with escort duty to medium bombers in their attack on objectives in occupied France.